azat-co/node-in-production/labs/2-aws-containers.md

 ## Everything is ready

 Phew.
 Everything should be ready by now.
 To verify, we need to grab a public IP or public DNS.
-To do so, click Clusters -> banking-api-cluster -> Container instance -> copy public IP or DNS 📝
+To do so, click Clusters -> banking-api-cluster (cluster name) -> ESC Instances (tab) and Container instance:

 ![](../images/aws-ecs-16.png)

+ Copy public IP or DNS 📝.

 ## Dynamic Test